NPB 200-Win Club Lineage - The Summit Only Great Pitchers Can Reach

 International Comparison - 200 Wins in MLB and KBO

 The significance of 200 career wins varies dramatically by league structure.
 As of 2024, over 100 MLB pitchers have reached the milestone, dwarfing NPB's 24.
 This reflects MLB's 162-game schedule and a historical norm where starters pitched on four days' rest with 35-plus starts per season.
 Even MLB, however, has seen this shift since the 2010s, with sub-200-inning seasons becoming standard for starters.
-In the KBO, only a handful of pitchers have reached 200 wins, including Song Jin-woo (210 wins), making it equally rare as in NPB.
+In the KBO, vanishingly few pitchers have ever reached 200 wins, and the league's career record belongs to Song Jin-woo with 210, making the milestone as rare there as in NPB.
 The KBO's 10-team, 144-game format limits starting opportunities, and MLB departures further interrupt win accumulation.
 Across all three leagues, deepening bullpen specialization has elevated the 200-win threshold, confirming the milestone's universal weight.

 Beyond Win Totals - Measuring Greatness with WAR and Innings Pitched